awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-lets-encrypt-certificates-with-lamp.md

 **To complete the Let’s Encrypt SSL certificate request**

 1. In the Lightsail browser\-based SSH session for your LAMP instance, press **Enter** to continue your Let’s Encrypt SSL certificate request\.
 If successful, a response similar to the one shown in the following screenshot appears:
-![\[Successful Let's Encrypt cretificate request.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-ssh-lets-encrypt-request-success.png)
+![\[Successful Let's Encrypt cretificate request.\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/amazon-lightsail-ssh-lets-encrypt-request-success.png)

-   The message confirms that your certificate, chain, and key files are stored in the `/etc/letsencrypt/live/domain/` directory\.
-Make sure to replace `domain` with your domain, such as `/etc/letsencrypt/live/example.com/`\.
+   The message confirms that your certificate, chain, and key files are stored in the `/etc/letsencrypt/live/Domain/` directory\. *Domain* will be your registed domain name, such as `/etc/letsencrypt/live/example.com/`\.

 1. Make note of the expiration date specified in the message\.
 You use it to renew your certificate by that date\.
-![\[Let's Encrypt certificate renewal date.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-ssh-lets-encrypt-renewal-date.png)
+![\[Let's Encrypt certificate renewal date.\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/amazon-lightsail-ssh-lets-encrypt-renewal-date.png)

 1. Now that you have the Let’s Encrypt SSL certificate, continue to the [next section](#link-the-lets-encrypt-certificate-files-in-the-apache-directory-lamp) of this tutorial\.